What is a Road Safety Audit?

 Road Safety Audits

-Safety Audits are conducted in accordance with HD19/03 of the Design Manual for Roads and Bridges (Road Safety Audit)
+Safety Audits are conducted in accordance with GG119 (formerly HD19/15) of the Design Manual for Roads and Bridges.

 Road Safety Audits go through four key phases and are as follows:-

-- Completion of preliminary design, preferably prior to the submission for planning permission
+- Completion of preliminary design, normally prior to the submission for planning permission

 - Completion of detailed design, usually before the tender documents have been submitted